TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 ##Overview
 This guide assumes you are using **Windows** and the command prompt shortcut provided by the [Railsbridge installfest](http://installfest.railsbridge.org/installfest/).
 Because we are using this special command prompt shortcut, other **solutions you might find for how to open Sublime Text via command line might not work.** Those solutions don't account for our shortcut's special target.
 We're special --just as our respective mother's foretold.

-**If you are not this guide's intended audience**, then I suggest checking out [this blog post](https://coderwall.com/p/9p4etg), but make sure you read the whole thing AND the few comments because the comments point out a mistake.
+**If you are not this guide's intended audience**, then I suggest checking out [this blog post](https://coderwall.com/p/9p4etg).
+Read the whole thing AND the few comments because the comments point out a key mistake.

 This guide was originally created by [Jeff Lee](https://github.com/RebootJeff) (me) for [Erik Trautman's "Odin Project" curriculum](https://github.com/TheOdinProject/curriculum).
 When figuring out how to do all this stuff, I was using Windows 8.
 I have yet to try these steps on my WIndows 7 machine.
 I have no intention of trying these steps in Windows XP nor Vista.